twiddlingbits/twr-wasm/docs/gettingstarted/compiler-opts.md

+---
+title: WebAssembly Compiling, Linking, and Memory Options
+description: Learn to compile and link a WebAssembly module using clang and wasm-ld.
+Learn debug options, memory and stack size options.
+---

 # Compiling, Linking, and Memory Options
-This section described how to use clang to compile C/C++ code for WebAssembly, and how to link your files into a .wasm module.
+This section described how to use clang to compile C/C++ code for WebAssembly, and how to link your files into a .wasm module, when using twr-wasm.

 twr-wasm lets you use clang directly, without a wrapper.
 This section describes the needed clang compile options and the wasm-ld link options.
 You can also take a look at the [example makefiles](../examples/examples-overview.md).

-## C clang Compiler Options Targeting WASM
+## C clang Compiler Options Targeting Wasm
 When compiling C code with clang for use with wasm and twr-wasm, use these clang options:
 ~~~
  --target=wasm32 -nostdinc -nostdlib -isystem  ../../include